Reviews: The Year-god’s Daughter 2008-09 prepublication

 “What a wonderful mythic tale–different time and place, but certainly reminiscent of Marion Zimmer Bradley’s Mists of Avalon.”
 Valya Dudycz Lupescu, author of The Silence of Trees, published by Wolfsword Press

 “You paint a vivid picture of a long-lost world.
 I specially liked the comparisons between the slave’s stories and the real thing.
 And the description of the Queen, in that context.
 Would I buy this book?
 Yes, I would.”
-Greta van der Rol, author of The Iron Admiral: Conspiracy, The Iron Admiral: Deception, Supertech, Morgan’s Choice, and Die a Dry Death, published by Pfoxmoor Publishing
+Greta van der Rol, author of The Iron Admiral: Conspiracy, The Iron Admiral: Deception, Supertech, Morgan’s Choice, Die a Dry Death, and other stories

 “The crisp action, the fine details, the judicious use of the senses in every line – all deftly woven together to create a very real world and storyline.
 As gripping as the opening was, I was even further drawn in by the following chapter.
 You have a keen sense of flow and a simply exquisite way of heightening emotions by painting a picture with words.”
 N. Gemini Sasson, author of The Crown in the Heather, Worth Dying For, The Honor Due a King, and Isabeau, published by Cader Idris Press